hcsaba1982/MS/foundation/2.3-networking-pod-connectivity-part3/README.md

 ### 2.3.4.
 Configure a namespace to use externally routable IP addresses

 In the previous lab, we saw Calico supports annotations on both namespaces and pods that can be used to control which IP Pool (or even which IP address) a pod will receive when it is created.
-Previously, we defined the annotations under the deplyments themselves, but in this this example we're going to create a namespace to host externally routable Pods.
+Previously, we defined the annotations under the deployments themselves, but in this example we're going to create a namespace to host externally routable Pods.

 #### 2.3.4.1.
 Create the namespace